-This workflow can be found on the KNIME Workflow Public Server under
+This workflow can be found on the KNIME EXAMPLES Server under 50_Applications/14_Medical_Claims/01_Interactive_Outlier_Detection50_Applications/14_Medical_Claims/01_Interactive_Outlier_Detection*

 The workflow demonstrates the detection of outliers in a public available set of medical claims based on statistical measures.
 However the demonstrated techniques are not specific for medical data but can be applied to other areas as well.